apsillers/stacklife/README.md

 ## Client setup

-1. In `client.txt`, replace `${host}` with the scheme and hostname of your server, with no trailing slash, e.g., `http://example.com`.
+1. In `client.md`, replace each instance of `${host}` with the scheme and hostname of your server, with no trailing slash, e.g., `http://example.com`.

 2. If deploying to Stack Exchange, ensure your hostname is short enough to fit in the 3000 character limit.
 Also, you can save space by using `//` as the scheme (e.e., `//example.com` instead of `http://example.com`) which will use the scheme of the containing page.
 (Note that this means that your server must support HTTPS whenever Stack Exchange upgrades to HTTPS, or if a user is using [HTTPS Everywhere](https://www.eff.org/https-everywhere).)

-3. Copy the contents of `client.txt` to your profile or other page.
+3. Copy the contents of `client.md` to your profile or other page.

 ## How it works